maxgallo/dazn-tube-talk/presentation.md

 <br/>

-- One repo per *Target*
+- One repository per *Target*
-- Each *Target Repo* contains all the chapters
-- GitHub webhook to a Lambda functions to trigger the next step
+- *GitHub webhook* to trigger the first step

 ---